 In conclusion, we present a detailed mechanism for Ras.GAP catalyzed reaction using QM/MM free energy calculations.
 Importantly, the obtained mechanism also allows us to compare reaction rates for two key oncogenic mutations: G12C and G12D.
 The agreement observed with experimental rates validates the detailed proton transfer steps that involve the crucial Gln61 residue as proton acceptor.
-This mechanism opens up a starting point for computational screening to develop small molecule binders that, instead of inhibiting the enzyme reaction, restore the GTPase activity of oncogenic Ras and turn aberrant signaling off.
+This mechanism provided a starting point for computational screening to reactivate oncogenic G12C and G12D Ras.
+To this aim, we designed GAP variants using a stepwise QM/MM-based protocol on 10 selected residues.
+We explored over 200 sequences, including 180 single point mutations and identified top GAP mutants (e.g., R903A and L902D) that are best placed to decrease the activation barrier in the G12D Ras.GAP complex.
+Our machine learning models furthermore demonstrate excellent prediction accuracy, offering a high-throughput screening option to molecular design.
+We open up novel pathways to develop small molecule binders that, instead of inhibiting the enzyme reaction, restore the GTPase activity of oncogenic Ras and turn aberrant signaling off.